JonathanMiroshnik/Real-Fake-News/README.md

 - Home page -> At the top it will present the front-side article, then the other main articles, and then the other lesser sections and articles.

 ### Possible additions:
-- [-] Carousel/News Ticker/Slideshow -> This will show the most recent events/articles in a shortened format and will act as buttons towards the related content.
+- [x] Carousel/News Ticker/Slideshow -> This will show the most recent events/articles in a shortened format and will act as buttons towards the related content.
 - [ ] Simple weather description -> This will be a real weather element that will pull from real data sources to show the current weather in various places
 - [ ] Local time clock
 - [ ] Fake sponsors -> To be added to the footer